timescale/docs/timescaledb/how-to-guides/continuous-aggregates/time.md

       chunk_time_interval => 1000);
     ```

-## Create a continuous aggregate with integer-based time
 To define a continuous aggregate on a hypertable that uses integer-based time, you need to have a function to get the current time in the correct format, and set it for the hypertable.
 This is done using the [`set_integer_now_func`][api-set-integer-now-func].
 It can be defined as a regular PostgreSQL function, but needs to be [`STABLE`][pg-func-stable], take no arguments, and return an integer value of the same type as the time column in the table.
 When you have set up the time-handling, you can create the continuous aggregate.

 ### Procedure: Creating a continuous aggregate with integer-based time